IBM Cloud Docs

 Numerical prefix : Select this option to add numbers before the name of the virtual server.
 If, for example, the first Power Virtual Server name is Austin the next name for the virtual instance is 1Austin.

-VM pinning : Select this option to pin your virtual server instance.
+VM pinning : Select this option to pin your virtual machine.
 You can choose either a soft or hard pinning policy.

 Learn more.